go-aah/docs/routes-config.md

 ## Namespace/Group routes { ... }

-Configuring namespace/group routes in aah framework is easy.
-Simply define route within route definition to make that as namespace/group routes.
+Configuring namespace/group routes is very easy to define.
+Simply define `routes` within route definition to make that as namespace/group routes.

 If you're not interested in namespace/group, you can define every routes with full path as traditional approach.